The Eight Best Places to Go Glamping Near Brisbane

 Like its portmanteau name suggests, it's a more glamorous kind of camping that's perfect for everyone, even those who prefer hotels and cosy bathrobes to tinned meals and singing around the campfire.
-It's also something that Brisbanites can experience in plenty of spots — including these, our eight favourites — whether you're after a scenic beachside stay, a secluded mountainous getaway or something in-between.
-Rest assured, you won't be doing it rough.
+It's also something that Brisbanites can experience in plenty of spots — including these, our eight favourites — whether you're after a scenic beachside stay, a secluded mountainous getaway or something in between.
+Rest assured, you won't be doing it rough at these Queensland glamping sites.

 MINJERRIBAH CAMPING, STRADBROKE ISLAND